LEADERSHIP ACADEMY FOR WOMEN FACULTY

 - Have the desire to further develop their skills, knowledge, and abilities

 A selection committee will review application materials and invite strong applicants for in-person interviews.
 The interviews consider the overall strength of the applicant, with specific attention to leadership characteristics, skills, diversity, and academic and experiential backgrounds.
-Applicants will be notified of the results by May 15, 2022.
+Applicants will be notified of the results by the end of May.

 Membership in LAWF is rewarding but also demanding.
 It requires a substantial commitment of time and energy as well as full and active participation.
 The program is designed to maximize interaction between participants so any absences will affect the group as a whole.

 A less-than-full commitment is unfair to fellow participants and to the many qualified candidates who were not accepted.
 The program year spans an eight-month time frame.
-Attendance is mandatory for all program events, including the orientation kickoff, workshops, and graduation.
+Attendance is mandatory for all program events, including the workshops and graduation.

 Before applying, please review the schedule.
 Sessions will meet monthly in-person for a full day (9am-4pm) at the Downtown Campus unless noted.